Have you ever wondered why some guys have so much confidence and optimism, while you’re mired in self-doubt and paralysis by analysis?

 Or, you could spend less than you would for a latte at Starbucks, and reap the benefits of my decade of research, trial and error.

-Ready to Roar is priced at just US$3.99, meaning you can get thoroughly researched, vetted and proven best practices for building self-confidence without having to spend years of your time trying everything under the sun.
+Man in Command is priced at just US$4.99, meaning you can get thoroughly researched, vetted and proven best practices for building self-confidence without having to spend years of your time trying everything under the sun.

 Think about all the times you’ve bought a coffee or a snack you didn’t really need: what if you could put that money toward something that’s actually good for you instead?